Skip to content

 How to prevent data exfiltration

-• Optimize a positive user experience – The best Insider Risk software gives companies a holistic picture of data exposure at their organization by measuring and improving risk posture一without infringing on the employee experience.
+• Optimize a positive user experience: The best data protection software gives companies a holistic picture of data exposure at their organization by measuring and improving risk posture – without infringing on the employee experience.

-• Offer user training for employees – One of your best protections against data exfiltration is your employees.
+• Provide security awareness training: One of your best protections against data exfiltration is your employees.
 So teach them what steps they can take to keep your company’s data and your customers’ data safe.
-Leading Insider Risk platforms have built-in features to facilitate employee training, encourage proper use of their tools, and share information securely.
+Leading data protection platforms have built-in features to facilitate employee training, encourage proper use of their tools, and share information securely.

 Keep your data and IP safe

 Workforce volatility has drastically changed the way companies and employees work, and the threat landscape has changed along with it.
-With Insider Risk and data exfiltration on the rise, your company’s IP is at risk.
+With insider threats and data exfiltration on the rise, your company’s IP is at risk.

 Why you need to monitor Salesforce for data exfiltration